junco · coding-agent worker · v0.11.0 · MIT

 Sixty seconds to a running worker

-npx @ironforgesoftware/junco # first run → setup wizard; afterwards → the daemon
+npx @ironforgesoftware/junco # first run → guided setup walkthrough

 Contribute

-junco is young, and the codebase is still small enough to hold in your head. ~1,100 tests run in a few seconds; ARCHITECTURE.md is accurate and maintained.
+junco is young; the codebase still fits in your head. ~3,200 tests run in under a minute; ARCHITECTURE.md is accurate and maintained.
 For features, open an issue first — plans are cheap, rework isn't. junco dogfoods: it submits tickets against its own repository.

 git clone https://github.com/ironforgesoftware/junco && cd junco